WEZI (FM): WEZI

 On November 20, 2017, WXXJ swapped formats and frequencies with sister station WEZI (106.5 FM), adopting that station's soft adult contemporary format and re-branded as "Easy 102.9".
 At first, "Easy" played all Christmas music, but on December 26, 2017, the Soft AC format resumed on 102.9 FM.
 The two stations swapped call signs on November 26, 2017.

 Over time, WEZI has evolved into a more mainstream adult contemporary format, phasing in more current songs and re-focusing on adult contemporary hits from the 1980s, 1990s, 2000s, 2010s and some more recent 2020s.
 The station has consistently competed with AC station WEJZ, owned by Renda Broadcasting, as they are often very close in the Nielsen Audio Ratings.

 Christmas Music

 In late November 2017, WEZI flipped to all Christmas music for the holidays.
 This took place during the frequency swap with WXXJ in an apparent attempt to gather attention to the new frequency.
 Between 2018 and 2023, the station trickled in Christmas songs within the regular format, in the weeks leading up to the holidays, without going fulltime Christmas.

 However, in early November 2024, WEZI made a surprise switch to all Christmas music, calling itself "Jacksonville's Home for the Holidays".
 This competes with 96.1 WEJZ, the long-time Christmas music station in the Jacksonville radio market.
+In 2025, WEZI opted to mix in Christmas music to their Playlist while doing full time Christmas music on weekends.